ubports/docs.ubports.com/porting/modern-porting/index.rst

 Modern Porting Methods
 ======================

-Choose the appropriate porting method based on your device characteristics and requirements.
+This section covers the available methods for porting Ubuntu Touch to modern devices.
+The choice of method depends on your device's characteristics and hardware support.

 Method Selection
 ----------------